getsentry/sentry-powershell/CONTRIBUTING.md

 ## Set up this repo for local development

 1. Clone the repository
-2. Launch `./scripts/download.ps1' to download the required dependencies.
+2. Launch `./scripts/download.ps1` to download the required dependencies.
-   You'll also need to do this after a sentry-dotnet SDK update.
+   You'll need to do this again later, when a sentry-dotnet SDK version changes.

 ## Running tests

 We use pester to execute tests.
-First, you'll need to import the deveopment version of the module.
+First, you'll need to import the development version of the module.

 ```powershell
 Import-Module ./modules/Sentry/Sentry.psd1